-Limitations of Metis Metis is clearly dominated as it is the only partitioner unable to find the Mississippi.
-We can further observe that for imbalances of 70% and above Metis finds huge cuts.
 This is most likely a bug in the implementation.
-Further, while Metis does find a highly balanced cut, it is not perfectly balanced and therefore formally not a valid output for the case $\max \epsilon = 0$.
+Further, while Metis does find a highly balanced cut, it is not perfectly balanced and therefore formally not a valid output for the case max $\epsilon = 0$ .

-Limitations of KaHip The running times of K0.73 are comparatively small for imbalances of 20% and higher.
+Limitations of KaHip.
+The running times of K0.73 are comparatively small for imbalances of 20% and higher.
 This is not the behavior that one would expect from the algorithm description.
 The running time is expected to grow with increasing imbalance as it does for K1.00.
 The reason for this behavior is the bug that was fixed in version 1.00.
-Before this version, KaHip would not do the flow based refinement steps correctly.
-KaHip was therefore faster but the achieved cuts can be very strange.
-This fixed bug is also the reason why computing contraction orders with K1.00 is so slow.
+Before this version, KaHip would not do the flow-based refinement steps correctly.
+KaHip was therefore faster, but the achieved cuts can be very strange.
+This fixed bug is also the reason computing contraction orders with K1.00 is so slow.

-Different Mississippi cuts Another interesting observation is that while nearly all partitioners are able to find a Mississippi cut, they find different variants of it.
-All cuts have size 61 but the achieved imbalances vary.
+Different Mississippi Cuts.
+Another interesting observation is that while nearly all partitioners are able to find a Mississippi cut, they find different variants of it.
+All cuts have size 61, but the achieved imbalances vary.
 FlowCutter finds slightly smaller imbalances than KaHip and InertialFlow.
 The cuts found by FlowCutter are therefore marginally better.

-Connected Sides FlowCutter guarantees by construction that both sides of each reported cut are connected.
+Connected Sides.
+FlowCutter guarantees by construction that both sides of each reported cut are connected.
 The other partitioners give no such guarantees.
 This means that the exact problem variants that they solve are slightly different.
 We therefore report for each of the other partitioners whether the cut they find happens to have connected sides.
-It is interesting that this is nearly always the case.
-One of the exceptions is for example the 3% imbalance of K1.00 with 69 edges.
-This cut is also the only situation where FlowCutter is outperformed in terms of cut size on the USA graph.
-However, the sides of this cut are not connected.
-The cut is therefore not a valid solution with respect to the exact problem setting solved by FlowCutter.
-This explains why it is not found.
+It is interesting that this is nearly

+Table 4.
+Results for the DIMACS Colorado

-Perfectly balanced Cuts Even though it is not useful for our application, it is interesting to compare the algorithms in terms of perfectly balanced cuts.
-This is the case when max $\epsilon = 0$ or formulated differently: The number of nodes on each side must not differ by more than one node.
+Perfectly Balanced Cuts.
+Even though it is not useful for our application, it is interesting to compare the algorithms in terms of perfectly balanced cuts.
+This is the case when max $\epsilon = 0$ , or formulated differently: the number of nodes on each side must not differ by more than one node.
 Past research has partially focused on this special case.
-KaHip even includes a special postprocessing step called cycle-refinement to reduce the sizes of perfectly balanced cuts [39].
+KaHip even includes a special postprocessing step called cycle refinement to reduce the sizes of perfectly balanced cuts [39].
 The results are surprising.
 Metis is not able to find perfectly balanced cuts as the balance of the achieved cut is larger than required.
-For this border case the achieved cut sizes are large.
+For this border case, the achieved cut sizes are thus formally not valid.
+Even though KaHip includes special code, the achieved cut sizes are large.
 They even rival those of InertialFlow, a heuristic that in the case of perfect balance degenerates to sorting the nodes by longitude and cutting along the median.
-KaHip's cycle-refinement clearly does not work on this kind of graph.
+KaHip's cycle refinement clearly does not work on this kind of graph.
 Even though FlowCutter was not designed to compute perfectly balanced cuts, it is capable of doing so.
-Further these cuts found turn out to be that smallest among all competitors by a significant margin.
+Further, these cuts found turn out to be the smallest among all competitors by a significant margin.

-6.3.2 Discussion for California and Nevada
+6.3.2 Discussion for California and Nevada.

-Perfectly balanced cuts We include the DIMACS California & Nevada graph in our benchmark because [14] were able to determine the optimal size of a perfectly balanced cut for this graph.
+Perfectly Balanced Cuts.
+We include the DIMACS California and Nevada graph in our benchmark because [14] were able to determine the optimal size of a perfectly balanced cut for this graph.
 The optimum is 32 edges.
 The best cut found by the partitioners evaluated in Table 3 contains 39 edges and was found by FlowCutter.
-It is therefore off by 7 edges.
-However, even with a slight imbalance, i.e., max $\epsilon = 1\%$, F3, F20, and K0.73 are able to find a cut with 31 edges.
-As this cut is smaller than the smallest balanced cut, it is possible that this 31 edge cut is optimal.
+It is therefore off by seven edges.
+However, even with a slight imbalance, i.e., max $\epsilon = 1\%$ , F3, F20, and K0.73 are able to find a cut with 31 edges.
+As this cut is smaller than the smallest balanced cut, it is possible that this 31-edge cut is optimal.